DigitalPublishingToolkit/TOD51Archiving_Activism/md/05Chapter4.md

 Berkeley’s People’s Park as it was being built, they did so by listing an inventory of objects, people, and activities the park manifested:
-‘Flower and vegetable gardens were planted…Nursery swings and a sliding board appeared…old benches and newly-made ones were fine for sitting down and being amazed at what was happening’.[^06Chapter4_11] Wildflower and vegetable gardens as well as new trees, shrubs, and flowers were concentrated in the far west and peripheral edges of the park.
+‘Flower and vegetable gardens were planted…Nursery swings and a sliding board appeared… old benches and newly-made ones were fine for sitting down and being amazed at what was happening’.[^06Chapter4_11] Wildflower and vegetable gardens as well as new trees, shrubs, and flowers were concentrated in the far west and peripheral edges of the park.
 Park